siennathesane/cesiumdb/README.md

 # Usage Note: Beta Software

 CesiumDB is in beta.
 The API is stable and the database itself is stable — the core LSM-tree (memtables, levels L0–L7, flushes, and compaction) is fully functional and extensively tested.
 The on-disk format is stable.
 The remaining work is tuning out the last performance kinks, particularly around compaction stall behaviour under heavy concurrent write load.
-It turns out Facebook as right, performance tuning an LSM-tree is hard 😒

 ## Inspiration